bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 23°
-- Possible Flurries
+- Breezy and Overcast
 - 88% humidity
-- 18 mph wind
+- 17 mph wind
-- 92% cloud cover
+- 98% cloud cover
 - 43 AQI 🟩
 - About 0.4 inches of snow on the ground
-- 0.33 inches of rain and 0.52 inches of snow in the past 24 hours
+- 0.33 inches of rain and 0.5 inches of snow in the past 24 hours
 - 0.72 inches of snow and 0.03 inches of rain expected in the next 48 hours